-There’s a host of top Roman Sites in France to visit and among the very best are La Maison Carrée, Carcassonne and Horreum.
-Other popular sites tend to include the Lapidaire Museum, Narbonne Archaeological Museum and the Arch of Germanicus.
+The Romans ruled what is now France for more than 500 years.
+As a result, there’s a host of Roman sites to visit across the country.
+Among the very best are La Maison Carrée, Carcassonne, and Horreum.
+Other popular sites tend to include the Lapidaire Museum, Narbonne Archaeological Museum, and the Arch of Germanicus.

-For those seeking to explore further, there’s a wealth of Roman sites, ruins and remains in France and a great number of interesting historic sites to visit.
-From ancient amphitheatres to aqueducts, temples, forums and more, France is full of interesting Roman ruins.
+For those seeking to explore further, there’s a wealth of Roman sites, ruins, and remains in France that are less well-known.
+From ancient amphitheatres to aqueducts, temples, forums, and more, France is full of interesting Roman ruins.

 La Maison Carrée is an extremely well preserved Roman temple in Nîmes.
 It is one of the best-preserved Roman temples in the world.
 It managed to survive the turbulant times that followed the fall of the Roman Empire as it was converted to a church.
 For those interested in seeing Roman sites and remains in France, La Maison Carrée is a must.